 The biotechnology and pharmaceutical industries, including the fields of life sciences research, clinical diagnostics and drug discovery, are characterized by rapidly advancing technologies, intense competition and a strong emphasis on intellectual property.
 Given the breadth and promise of immune medicine, we face substantial competition from many different sources, including life sciences tools, diagnostics, pharmaceutical and biotechnology companies, academic research institutions and governmental agencies and public and private research institutions across various components of our platform and product and service offerings.
 Due to the significant interest and growth in immune medicine more broadly, we expect the intensity of the competition to increase.
 However, we believe our scale, precision and speed, and the resulting clinical applicability, distinguish us from our competitors.
-In life sciences research, immunoSEQ faces competition from a number of companies.
+The MRD business also benefits from an established commercial footprint and reputation in our target market, our demonstrated regulatory and reimbursement know-how and our extensive patent portfolio.